sumerc/yappi/README.md

 `cProfile` is implemented as a C module based on `lsprof`, `Profile` is in pure Python and `hotshot` can be seen as a small subset of a cProfile.

-*The major issue is that all of these profilers lack support for multi-threaded programs.*
+*The major issue is that all of these profilers lack support for multi-threaded programs and CPU time.*

 If you want to profile a  multi-threaded application, you must give an entry point to these profilers and then maybe merge the outputs.
-None of these profilers are designed to work on long-running multi-threaded application.

-While implementing a game server, it turns out that is is impossible to profile an application retrieve the statistics then stop and then start later on on the fly (without affecting the profiled application).
+None of these profilers are designed to work on long-running multi-threaded application.It is impossible to profile an application retrieve the statistics then stop and then start later on the fly (without affecting the profiled application).

-With the experience of implementing a game server in Python, we have identified most of the problems, tricky parts regarding profiler usage and so, we have come up with simple but powerful profiler for python.

-## Guarantees
+## Main Features

 - Profiler can be started/stopped at any time from any thread in the application.
 - Profile statistics can be obtained from any thread at any time.
-- Profile statistics will be calculated from *per-thread CPU time*. (new in v0.62)
+- Profile statistics can show actual [CPU Time](http://en.wikipedia.org/wiki/CPU_time) used instead of Wall time.
 - "Profiler pollution" (effect on the application run-time) is very minimal.

 ## Installation